RadeonOpenCompute/ROCm_Documentation/Deep_learning/Deep-learning.rst

   PYTORCH_TEST_WITH_ROCM=1 python3.6 test/run_test.py –-verbose

-No tests will fail if the compilation and installation is correct.
+**Note**:  Compilation and installation must be correct for the tests to be successful.

 5. Install torchvision: